 Mycobacterial Pathogenesis and Tuberculosis Research Program

-To better understand M. tuberculosis and M. bovis transmission and host-microbe interactions we are using an integrated approach including bacterial genetics, functional genomics and proteomics, systems biology, cell biology, chemical and structural biology, and the development of an animal model of infection.This pathogenesis knowledge will then be used to develop novel anti-TB drugs and vaccines.
+To understand TB pathogenesis and transmission, our research group is using an integrated approach involving bacterial genetics, functional genomics and proteomics, cellular and molecular microbiology, chemical and structural biology, and animal models.
+The knowledge generated will be used to develop novel TB vaccines and drugs.